hrishikeshs/writings/obsession-with-consistency.md

 inconsistency during development - linters, type-checking, code formatters etc

 - Define the architecture for common operations up-front - there must ideally, be only one way to make an api call in your codebase.
-Examp;e: Don't have your codebase use `fetch` api in one place and xhr in another place and $.ajax somewhere else.
+Example: Don't have your codebase use `fetch` api in one place and xhr in another place and $.ajax somewhere else.